genderkit/genderkit/_articles/permanent-eyelash-curling.md

 ---
-title: Permanent eyelash curling
+title: permanent eyelash curling
 weighting: 3
 ---

-### More information
+### How do I get permanent eyelash curling?

 Permanent eyelash curling is performed in a beauty salon.
 A beautician applies a gel to the eyebrows which contains chemicals which are used to curl the eyelashes.